Maxnflaxl/BeamTerminal/README.md

 Four long-lived processes on a single host, with nginx terminating TLS:

 1. **Explorer node** — a pinned BEAM binary that runs a full node and exposes an HTTP explorer API.
-It decodes contract calls into typed data for us; we never build it ourselves.
+It decodes contract calls, state, and logs into typed data via the rich-parser shader (the DEX, DAO treasury, and governance decoders).
 2. **Indexer** — a Node.js + TypeScript service that polls the explorer every 30 seconds: check for reorgs, read the new head, snapshot the oracle and pool reserves, ingest contract calls, and promote them to confirmed after 80 blocks.
 A single process with a single writer — the invariant that keeps reorg recovery simple.
 3. **API** — a read-only Fastify server over Postgres.
 It serves the UI-facing endpoints, the CoinGecko feed, the public IPFS gateway, and the in-wallet app-download proxy.
 4. **Wallet API** — a pinned, read-only BEAM wallet daemon (no funds) that joins BEAM's private IPFS swarm.
 It backs the asset-swap order books, the DApp Store projection, and IPFS content retrieval.